Entangled Life

-Entangled Life: How Fungi Make Our Worlds, Change Our Minds and Shape Our Futures is a 2020 non-fiction book on mycology by British biologist Merlin Sheldrake.
+Entangled Life: How Fungi Make Our Worlds, Change Our Minds and Shape Our Futures is a 2020 non-fiction book on mycology by the British biologist Merlin Sheldrake.
 His first book, it was published by Random House on 12 May 2020.
 Among the several accolades the book and author have received was the 2021 Royal Society Prize for Science Books.

 Author

 Sheldrake is an expert in mycorrhizal fungi, holds a PhD in tropical ecology from the University of Cambridge for his work on underground fungal networks in tropical forests in Panama, where he was a predoctoral research fellow of the Smithsonian Tropical Research Institute, and he is on the advisory board of the Society for the Protection of Underground Networks (SPUN).
 His research is primarily in the fields of fungal biology and the history of Amazonian ethnobotany.
 He is the son of Rupert Sheldrake, a New Age author, and Jill Purce, an author and therapist, and the brother of musician Cosmo Sheldrake.